rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Hugo is promoted as "...one of the most popular open-source static site generators."
 In this article we will discuss installing
 [Hugo](https://gohugo.io/) on Ubuntu 16.04, then discuss installing and configuring [Nginx](http://nginx.org/) as a reverse proxy.
 We will begin by pointing your registered domain name to Linode name servers.
 The ultimate goal is to enter a URL such as http://blog.example.com in your web browser to display your Hugo blog articles hosted on Linode.

-Our discussion is best handled in increments by performing the following steps:
+Our discussion is best handled in increments in the following sections:

 * Before You Begin
 * Pointing your domain to Linode